dsinkerii/messedup-settings/README.md

 # messedup-settings
 https://youtu.be/qbOCx4pdUnQ

+# updaet
+  holy shit tysm people i actually did not expect for this repo to get 20 stars..... time to rewrite the project lol

 # Additional info...

   ⚠️ (for best experience, install https://modrinth.com/mod/slyde/version/1.7.1 to remove limit from options, allows to set any value more or less than intended)